Click here to see a video of innovative computing technologies being used in a Junior school

 Mike illuminated the way for all of us.
 His CV is in present tense as he was.

 Mike Jupp (unexpectedly passed away 14/1/19 R.I.P.)

 Following a career with British Telecom in developing Digital Telephone exchanges and specialised equipment, Mike left to pursue a career in education.
 He became ICT trainer and network support officer in Bexley Council.
 He was appointed Development Manager for the ICT group in the council and managed the introduction of LGfL networking to schools and libraries.
 Mike currently develops micro computers and other innovative resources for use in the advancement of coding in the classroom.
-He is a specialist in installing and operating Minecraft servers in schools and has the knowledge and skills to appraise a curriculum network and advise on optimising its capabilities.
-He holds a BSc in Electronic Engineering, a MSc in Distributed Computing and a PGCE all from the University of Greenwich.
+He is a specialist in installing and operating Minecraft servers in schools.
+He has the knowledge and skills to appraise a curriculum network and advise on optimising its capabilities.
+Mike holds a BSc in Electronic Engineering, a MSc in Distributed Computing and a PGCE, all from the University of Greenwich.